transloadit/iphone-sdk/README.md

-This SDK is deprecated.
-Please checkout our [new iOS SDK](https://github.com/transloadit/ios-sdk).
+✋ This SDK is deprecated.
+Please use [TransloaditKit](https://github.com/transloadit/TransloaditKit).

+---

 # Transloadit iPhone SDK